cirosantilli/cirosantilli.github.io/x86-paging.md

 so in this example the hardware designers could have chosen `L = 21`.

-Most real page table entries have other fields.
+Most real page table entries have other fields, notably fields to set pages to read-only for Copy-on-write.
+This will be explained elsewhere.

 It would be impractical to align things at 21 bytes since memory is addressable by bytes and not bits.
 Therefore, even in only 21 bits are needed in this case, hardware designers would probably choose `L = 32` to make access faster, and just reserve bits the remaining bits for later usage.
 The actual value for `L` on x86 is 32 bits.